bartoa/MusicTech2Blog/README.md

 Deadline for stage 2: April 30 (3 weeks)
 Week 1 - Generate new video file based on the generated information
 Weeks 2, 3 - Debugging weeks

+## Week of March 21
+### Genesis of code
+So it's been a couple weeks, oops.
+To be fair, one of those weeks was for spring break.
+Regardless, back into the thick of things!

+First thing I did was refactoring the folder structure of this repo so it's functional as an actual code base.
+Anyone should now be able to run the code upon cloning this repo.
+In other words, it's no longer "just" a blog.
+Next thing is to code down the experiments for the accuracy of SoundFingerprinting in identifying specific timestamps